samlist21/Dewey/README.md

 git -n <command>   This is a dry-run and helps you figure out what will happen if you run the command git rm <file or directory>  This command will remove files from the repository.
 Also use exclude file in the .git/info directory

+mkdir ks - needs to be in this directory for absolute paths. git clone https://github.com/samlist21/Dewey.git  - get current repostiory

 ```